molgenis/league-of-robots/roles/slurm/README.md

 The _shares_ in Slurm are a virtual currency that is used to determine a job's priority;
-When a Slurm _account_ recently used less than its share, then jobs submitted by that account will get a higher prio and when a Slurm _account_ recently used more resources then what it is entitled to based on its shares, then jobs submitted by that account will get a lower priority.
+When a Slurm _account_ recently used less than its share, then jobs submitted by that account will get a higher prio and when a Slurm _account_ recently used more resources than what it is entitled to based on its shares, then jobs submitted by that account will get a lower priority.
 Note that _fair share_ based on slurm _shares_ and recent resource usage is not the only factor in determining job prio, which is also influenced by accrued queue time and Quality of Service (QoS) level.